Table of Contents

 An AOI and date (or range of dates) are required in order for scenes to be returned.
 Any valid AOI and date range that encompasses data currently available will automatically return scene results.
 For every scene returned, users will initially see in the Results pane a thumbnail, the product type, the data collection date, and the data type as well as icons to return additional information about the scene, zoom to the results, and view the thumbnail in the Map Display pane (Figure 10).
 Additional details on these features are provided below.

 The tool supports visualization of scene thumbnails for satellite imagery data and point icons for GNSS science data within the Map Display pane.
 Users are able to view the location of results using the toggle button to the right of each result.
-If an image thumbnail exists, overlays are placed or removed from the map when toggling on or off respectively (Figure 14 and Figure 15).
-When multiple scenes overlap each other, scenes with the highest sort priority will be overlaid on the other scenes at that location on the map.
-Selecting the “Zoom to Scene” button (Crosshair icon) will zoom the Map Display pane to the full extent of the scene selected (Figure 16).
+Selecting the “Zoom to Scene” button (Eye icon) will zoom the Map Display pane to the full extent of the scene selected (Figure 12).